srehaider/scss2css/readme.md

 To add your own SCSS you only need to add it to `entryPoints` array in `webpack.config.js`.

 ```
-const source = "./scss";  // Complete or relative path to current directory
+const source = "./scss";  // Absolute or relative path to current directory
-const destination = "./css";  // Complete or relative path to current directory
+const destination = "./css";  // Absolute or relative path to current directory
 const entryPoints = [
     "main",
     "another",